$\omega$-Regular Energy Problems: Energy Büchi Problems for Weighted Timed Automata

-We show how to solve the energy Büchi problem for WTBAs, again by extending the corresponding treatment in \cite{DBLP:conf/formats/BouyerFLMS08}.
-We first prove that clocks may be bounded above, reusing \cite{DBLP:conf/hybrid/BehrmannFHLPRV01} to insert special resetting transitions; in the interest of generality we show this for an arbitrary number of clocks.
-Afterwards we introduce corner-point abstractions for one-clock WTBAs and show that these may be used to find Büchi accepted feasible runs.

-\subsubsection{Bounding Clocks}
+\subsection{Bounding Clocks}

-We show that we may assume that the clocks in any WTBA~$A$ are bounded above by some $N\in \Nat$, \ie such that $v(x)\le N$ for all $(q, v)\in \sem{A}$ and $x\in X$.
-This is shown for reachability in \cite{DBLP:conf/hybrid/BehrmannFHLPRV01} and seems to never formally have been extended to Büchi acceptance, we therefore give a short account of the construction and its proof here.
+As a first step to solve energy Büchi problems for WTBAs, we show that we may assume that the clocks in any WTBA~$A$ are bounded above by some $N\in \Nat$, \ie such that $v(x)\le N$ for all $(q, v)\in \sem{A}$ and $x\in X$.
+This is shown for reachability in \cite{DBLP:conf/hybrid/BehrmannFHLPRV01}; the following lemma extends it to Büchi acceptance.